Tobbe/reflux-recipes-tutorial/refluxjs-recipes-tutorial.md

     </html>

 So what we're doing here is calling `React.render()` with two parameters.
-The first one is our JSX-formatted HTML, and the second one is the element render in to.
+The first one is our JSX-formatted HTML, and the second one is the element to render in to.
 As you can see the JSX in this case is identical to HTML, so it's very easy to read and learn for anyone who already knows HTML.

 However, this isn't very idiomatic React code.
 React is all about breaking your HTML down in to reusable components, or Classes, as they're called.
 So